 - Schools seeking Exemplary Recognition must be fully accredited.

-- Completed application narratives are due to the Office for Schools no later than the end of January in even-numbered years.
+- Completed application narratives are due to the Office for Schools no later than the end of January prior to the Catholic Educators' Convention.

 - All application narratives will be reviewed by the Office for Schools.
 If a school demonstrates exemplary status in a qualifying area, it will be selected for a site visit to validate the data submitted.
 Site visits take place the second semester.

-- Award winners will be announced in early June of even-numbered years.
+- Award winners will be announced in early June.

 - Awards will be distributed at the biennial Educators’ Convention in October.